juanvillegas/rfds-docs/source/includes/_news.md

 ## Updates Week 3 - May 2018

+### handover_datetime attribute added to Incident model

+See Incident model description for more information.

 ### Breaking changes on Incident Update response

 Until today, the api responded with the string 'updated' in the data property of the returned JSON.